SpineEventEngine/documentation/_hugo-theme/content/docs/1/_index.md

 # Welcome

+{{% note-block class="lead" %}}
-<p class="lead">Welcome to the Spine developer documentation.
-This page gives
-the overview of the documentation sections.</p>
+Welcome to the Spine developer documentation.
+This page gives the overview of the documentation sections.
+{{% /note-block %}}

 ## [Quick Start](docs/quick-start/)
 In this section you can learn what it's like to develop with Spine by going